konynunez/capstone4-server/README.md

-# **Capstone4-Server: Notes API**

-**Welcome to the Notes API!**
+# **$$Notes API: Capstone4-Server$$**

-This API allows users to create, retrieve, update, and delete notes.
+Notes API allows users to create, retrieve, update, and delete notes.
 It is built using Express.js and TypeScript, and includes Jest testing for the core functionalities.

 ## Features